How To Teach R-Controlled Vowels To Kids

 Step 2.
 Identify The Sound

 In Phonics in Motion, we always check with the students to make sure they can identify the r-controlled vowel.
 We always say, “Show me what you hear!”
+This gives kids an opportunity to demonstrate with the KMP.
+With r-controlled vowels it is particularly important to have a method to distinguish between these sounds since they sound so similar.
 Since it is so important to identify the different r sounds, we spend time solidifying sound identification before moving on.

 Step 3.
 Mark The Sound

 In our unique Language Calendar, we mark r-controlled vowels in a way that helps children truly understand the sound.
+The Language Calendar is our opportunity to engage students in modeled writing and collaborative learning.
+It gives them a chance to tie together the KMPs and written language to fully comprehend the sounds and their differences.
 Instead of making a typical line, we mark in a rolling motion to ensure they can match the sound’s KMP.

 how to teach r controlled vowels to kids